 Dr. Donovan is known for her commitment to cura personalis, care for the whole person, and her goal is that every student will be educated in mind, body and spirit while following a personal path to success.

-In the community, Dr. Donovan serves on the boards of the Muhammad Ali Center and the Steering Committee to Advance the Louisville Agenda, and the advisory council of the Young Professionals Association of Louisville.
+In the community, Dr. Donovan serves on the boards of the Muhammad Ali Center, Impetus, Greater Louisville Inc, and the advisory council of the Young Professionals Association of Louisville.
+Additionally, she serves on the executive committee of the Association of Independent Kentucky Colleges and Universities board.
 In 2019, Louisville Business First named Dr. Donovan one of the city's most admired CEOs, and in 2021, she was named to Louisville Business First’s inaugural Power 50, a list of the most influential members of the business community.